JoaoMartins-callmeJohn/viewer-align/README.md

 Before jumping into the math for our calculations, lets begin with some contextualization.

-Each model is oriented in its own way, that might seem "wrong"when compared with each other.
+Each model is oriented in its own way, that might seem "wrong" when compared with each other.

 ![misaligned models](./assets/misaligned_models.png)